lockss/lockss-rtd-manual/docs/configuring.rst

 *  When run the first time, some of the questions asked by the script will have a suggested or default value, displayed in square brackets; hit :kbd:`Enter` to accept the suggested value, or type the correct value and hit :kbd:`Enter`.

 *  Any subsequent runs will use the previous values as the default value; review and hit :kbd:`Enter` to leave unchanged.
+Use :program:`configure-lockss --replay` to prompt only for info not already found in the config file.

 *  Password prompts will not display the previous value but can still be left unchanged with :kbd:`Enter`.